erentomurcuk/QuickFileVerifier/README.md

 ## Warning!

-Make sure that you read the LICENCE.md file before you use this program.
-Using this program means that you accept the licence.
+Make sure that you read the TERMS_AND_CONDITIONS.md file before you use this program.
+Using this program means that you accept the terms.

 **Never** run any _.ps1_ or _.reg_ files without checking the files yourselves to avoid damaging your computer.